-1) It is suspended or ordered transferred by ICANN (or CIRA) in the compliance with a policy which is a requirement of our Registrar Accreditation Agreements.
-These policies include things like Dispute Resolution Protocols, invalid whois reports or challenges to the CPR (Canadian Presence Requirements) for .CA domains.
-In any case, we only suspend the domain when finally ordered to do so by ICANN or CIRA – in the meantime we would have been attempting to contact our Registrant via email and telephone.
+1) It is suspended or ordered transferred by ICANN (or CIRA) in compliance with a policy which is a requirement of our Registrar Accreditation Agreements.
+These policies include things like Dispute Resolution Protocols, invalid whois reports, or challenges to the CPR (Canadian Presence Requirements) for .CA domains.
+In any case, we only suspend the domain when finally ordered to do so by ICANN or CIRA – in the meantime, we would have been attempting to contact our Registrant via email and telephone.

 2) We are ordered to do so by the Courts.
 Specifically, the Courts here in our legal jurisdiction of the Province of Ontario, Canada.

 3) The domain is engaged in network abuse or poses a threat to the stability of the internet (or to easyDNS itself).
 In this last case, we are the final arbiters of what qualifies.
 This would include things like spreading malware, running botnets, spamming, phishing, etc.